Chana Masala | Spicy Chickpea Curry

 Notes

-• Fresh tomatoes can be pureed in food processor or canned tomatoes can also be used.
+• Tomatoes: Fresh tomatoes work best, but canned pureed tomatoes can also be used.

 Your email address will not be published.
 Required fields are marked *